 Treatment focuses on addressing the cause of your lower back pain to provide you with long-term relief without needing to use potentially addictive drugs or resort to unnecessary surgery.

-If you have lower back pain, get the treatment that works by calling American Interventional Pain Institute or booking an appointment online today.
+If you have lower back pain, get the treatment that works by calling American Interventional Pain Institute today.